 - Right Now, This Is A Buyer’s Market

 No one is traveling.
 So no one is buying.
 Simple two-step point, right?
 But what does this mean for you?
 It means companies want to shift stock that they just can’t get rid of.
-Items, like a hiking jacket that often goes for $500, have gone down to a lower price simply because they’re sitting too long in the stores.
-That same $500 for one item could get you a whole bag of luggage, and likely the bag as well.
+Items, like a hiking jacket that often goes for $5000, have gone down to a lower price simply because they’re sitting too long in the stores.
+Likewise, $7000 mountain bikes made in usa might have a reduced price now simply because no one is probably thinking about venturing out.
+So, this might be the ideal to make the purchases.

 - Gear Quality Has Improved A Lot